bnsell/Python-Selenium/README.md

 ChromeCrawl - Experimenting with the chrome webdriver.
 Using xpaths and lambda find_element functions to successfully wait for specific page elements to load before appending values to csv.

-Credit to Chris Hawkes on YouTube for providing one-of-a-kind video tutorials and instructions to get started.
+Credit to Chris Hawkes on YouTube for providing one-of-a-kind video tutorials and instructions on getting started.